-Pre-College Sequence - A new degree seeking student identified by the placement indicator as needing additional preparation for college-level courses will be required to complete the prescribed developmental classes in his/her first semester and, if applicable, in the semester that immediately follows, until (s)he has successfully completed the developmental sequence.
+PRE-COLLEGE SEQUENCE - A new degree seeking student identified by the placement indicator as needing additional preparation for college-level courses will be required to complete the prescribed developmental classes in their first semester and, if applicable, in the semester that immediately follows, until student has successfully completed the developmental sequence.
 These courses are not transferable and do not count toward graduation requirements.

-RDG073 College Reading I (2 credits)
+RDG073 College Reading I

 Students develop reading strategies and skills through exploration and discussion of a variety of texts.
 Instruction emphasize the use of critical thinking and reading skills, vocabulary and grammar development, and effective written response.
-This course is not transferable and does not count toward graduation.
+This course is not transferable and does not count toward the completion of degree, major, or graduation requirement.

-Prerequisite: College Placement Indicator
+Prerequisite: College Placement Indicator Co-requisite: ENG090 Offered FALL and SPRING semesters

-Co-requisite: ENG090